blamario/grampa/deep-transformations/README.md

 Folding
 -------

 Suppose we we want to get a list of all variables used in an expression.
-To do this we would decalre the appropriate [`Transformation`](https://hackage.haskell.org/package/deep-transformations/docs/Transformation.html) instance for an arbitrary data type.
+To do this we would declare the appropriate [`Transformation`](https://hackage.haskell.org/package/deep-transformations/docs/Transformation.html) instance for an arbitrary data type.
 We'll give this data type an evocative name.